coreos/docs/os/quickstart.md

 ## Process management with fleet

-The third building block of CoreOS is **fleet**, a distributed init system for your cluster.
+The third building block of Container Linux is **fleet**, a distributed init system for your cluster.
 You should use fleet to manage the life cycle of your Docker containers.

 Fleet works by receiving [systemd unit files][getting-started-systemd] and scheduling them onto machines in the cluster based on declared conflicts and other preferences encoded in the unit file.
 Using the `fleetctl` tool, you can query the status of a unit, remotely access its logs and more.